rock-simulation/mars_install_scripts/README.md

 Generally, to install MARS you can use:

-    $ mars.sh bootstrap packageList.txt.example
+    $ bash mars.sh bootstrap packageList.txt.example

 > Note: You have to install the system dependencies on your own!
 See the detailed description for your operating system below.

-If you want to setup the environemnt to use the install scripts for other projects then mars just use:
+If you want to setup the environment to use the install scripts for other projects then mars just use:

-    $ mars.sh envsh
+    $ bash mars.sh envsh

 Detailed installation instructions